- Start importing

 - restrict the vessels that may arrive into New Zealand, and

 - put in place strict isolation or quarantine requirements for those arriving at the maritime border.

 The Order was made under section 11 of the COVID-19 Public Health Response Act 2020 by the Minister of Health, and it came into effect at 11.59pm on 30 June 2020.

-More information in relation to superyachts and pleasure craft is available here.
+Visit our webpage for more information in relation to superyachts and pleasure craft.